Are you getting all you can out of Baserow?

 as a separator between the fields.

-One of its most popular uses is to combine several values together in the primary field to have better visibility of the most important information in the first column.
+One of the most popular uses is to combine several values together in the primary field to have better visibility of the most important information in the first column.

-We will use a CRM system as an example.
+Let’s use a CRM system as an example.
 It may be helpful to use the primary field to see the candidate’s name and the stage of the sales process.
-Remember, the data will be updated due to the latest changes in both of the linked fields.
+Remember, the data will be updated due to the latest changes in both linked fields.

 concat(field('Company'), " - ", field('Stage'))